oceanumeric/EfficientML/README.md

 # EfficientML
-Efficient Machine Learning in Production
+Efficient Machine Learning in Production (in process, expected to be finished at the end of September)